Do large groups need to make an appointment to visit an exhibition?

 I would like to inquire about location filming or facility rental of the Performing and Fine Arts Center.

-Please contact Ernie Burnett, Venue Coordinator, (firstname.lastname@example.org) or Vi Ly, Dean of the Arts (email@example.com).
+Please contact Ernie Burnett, Venue Coordinator, (firstname.lastname@example.org) or Ming-Huei Lam, Dean of Academic Affairs (email@example.com).